Health resources

 For more information on how to use your pharmacare benefits, click here.

-Wigs and breast accessory services: The Canadian Cancer Society offers a free wig and breast accessories program for patients who cannot afford the cost of a wig or breast accessory or who have lost their hair as a result of cancer treatment.
+Wigs and breast accessory services: The Canadian Cancer Society offers a free wig and breast accessory program for patients who are unable to afford the cost of a wig or breast accessory or who have experienced hair loss because of their cancer treatment.

 Pediatric Resources

-Fuel the Care Irving Oil: This program provides fuel gift cards to families traveling to receive medical care for their child.
-Families can apply by contacting the social work departments at partner hospitals.
+Fuel the Care Irving Oil: This program supplies fuel gift cards to families who travel for their child’s medical treatment.
+Families can apply by getting in touch with the social work departments at partner hospitals.